akka/akka/akka-docs/general/message-send-semantics.rst

 ----------------------------------------------

-Every time an actor does not terminate by its own decision, there is a chance that some messages are lost which it sends to itself.
-There is one which may happen in complex shutdown scenarios quite easily which is usually benign: seeing a :class:`akka.dispatch.Terminate` message dropped means that two termination requests were given, but of course only one can succeed.
+Every time an actor does not terminate by its own decision, there is a chance that some messages which it sends to itself are lost.
+There is one which happens quite easily in complex shutdown scenarios that is usually benign: seeing a :class:`akka.dispatch.Terminate` message dropped means that two termination requests were given, but of course only one can succeed.
 In the same vein, you might see :class:`akka.actor.Terminated` messages from children